NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 $$
 S = \frac{1}{(1-a)+a/k}
 $$
 The processing speed of a system or an application won't be increased significantly if  only to improve the performance of a small part of the system.
-If we assumed that k is infinite the result would be $S=\frac{1}{1-a}$.
+If we assumed that $k$ is infinite the result would be $S=\frac{1}{1-a}$.
 In other words, if a is small the S won't be too large.

 #### 5, Process and thread